maredios/AI-predicting-a-film-s-rating/README.md

 - TF-IDF terms from the overview text were the strongest predictors, showing narrative themes heavily influence ratings.

-- This suggests audience ratings respond strongly to the story’s tone, emotional cues, and thematic content.
+- This suggests audience ratings respond strongly to the story’s tone, emotional cues and thematic content.

-- Genres, cast members, and production companies also ranked high in importance, reflecting film identity and branding effects.
+- Genres, cast members and production companies also ranked high in importance, reflecting film identity and branding effects.

 - These factors indicate the importance of recognizable actors, reputable studios and clear genre signals.

 - Numeric features (budget, popularity) contributed less, showing that higher spending does not guarantee better ratings.

-- Overall, audience perception is shaped more by storytelling quality, cast appeal, and genre alignment than by financial scale.
+- Overall, audience perception is shaped more by storytelling quality, cast appeal and genre alignment than by financial scale.

 ---